microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 * Server: 1 “active processor” for each CPU
 * Cgroups-based counting on cpu_quota/cpu_period

 The user may override the calculation with the parameter `-XX:ActiveProcessorCount=<n>`.
-In practice, developers tend to not use this, and will expect the JVM to size itself accordingly.
-But a JVM running with a single observed "active processor" may still run multiple threads in parallel.
-Although they will consume the allowed CPU time much faster, in some applications this is negligible, as the application may be having significant wait times on IO operations to finish.
+In practice, developers tend not to refrain from using this and will expect the JVM to size itself accordingly.
+But a JVM with a single observed "active processor" may still run multiple threads in parallel.
+Although they will consume the allowed CPU time much faster, this is negligible in some applications, as the application may have significant wait times for IO operations to finish.

 Description
 -----------